 Faculty members announce in their classes the basis upon which they will evaluate and grade students' work.
 The nature of the classwork, in some instances, requires attendance and cannot be made up in absentia.
 It is the responsibility of the students to know the requirements of the faculty members and to meet those requirements.

-Students are not required to get an "excuse" when missing a class, but it is expected that they will assume responsibility for their work and for meeting the requirements of their classes.
+Students are not required to get an "excuse" when missing a class, but they are responsible for their work and for meeting the requirements of their classes.